phantomx999/Program-Design/HW/HW05/README.md

       ```git pull upstream support-code```

       To use, you simply replace cpplint.py with the path to cpplint-cse.sh (be sure to always include the **--root=** option).
-      Here is how to use it:
+      Here are a couple of examples:

      ```bash
      # Example usage